lmfacchini/emailserver/README.md

 # Postfix and Dovecot Email Server

 This Docker image sets up a simple email server with Postfix and Dovecot.
 It allows you to easily deploy an email server for your domain.
 Imap is not configured.
-Just pop3 and stmp.
+Just pop3 and smtp.

 ## Configuration Parameters